elastisys/scale.cloudpool/aws/ec2/README.md

     docker run -d -p 2222:22 -p 8443:443 elastisys/ec2adapter:<version>

 This will publish the container's SSH port on host port 2222 and the cloud adapter's HTTPS port on host port 8443.

-*Note: the container includes a privileged user `elastisys` with login password `secret`.*
+The container includes a privileged user named `elastisys`.

+However, password logins are diabled for that user, so if you want to be able to log in over SSH some extra effort is needed.
+More specifically, an ${SSH_KEY} environment variable needs to be passed to the container at run-time.
+The variable should be set to the contain a public key (such as ~/.ssh/id_rsa.pub).
+The key will be set in the container's /home/elastisys/.ssh/authorized_keys and therefore allow ssh logins by the owner of the corresponding private key.
+As an example, the container could be run as follows:

+    docker run -d -p 2222:22 -p 8443:443 \
+           -e "SSH_KEY=$(cat ~/.ssh/id_rsa.pub)" \
+           elastisys/ec2adapter:<version>

+You will then be able to log in to the started container with:

+    ssh -i ~/.ssh/id_rsa -p 2222 elastisys@localhost